chiraagsoni/Visualizing-Kaggle/README.md

-yourusernameTL Pipeline with Python & Pandas – Health & Lifestyle Dataset
+Pipeline with Python & Pandas – Health & Lifestyle Dataset

 This project demonstrates a complete ETL (Extract, Transform, Load) pipeline using Python and the Pandas library.
 The dataset is sourced from Kaggle and focuses on various health and lifestyle metrics.
 The notebook walks through data extraction, transformation, cleaning, and exploratory visualization — providing a practical example of how raw data can be processed into meaningful insights.